Experience Registration Status

 |Full access to all programs within the organization

-- Only see campaigns created by others that are exclusively targeted to their assigned channel audience.
+- Only see campaigns created by others that are exclusively targeted to their assigned topic audience.

-- Only edit or archive posts or campaigns that are exclusively published to their assigned channels.
-For example, this means that Channel Contributors cannot edit items that are targeted to both their channel and an unassigned channel.
+- Only edit or archive posts or campaigns that are exclusively published to their assigned topics.
+For example, this means that Topic Managers cannot edit items that are targeted to both their topic and an unassigned topic.

 - There are no restrictions regarding who created the content or campaigns.
-For example, if a Program Manager publishes content to a channel that a Channel Contributor can see, then the Channel Contributor could modify the content.
+For example, if a Program Manager publishes content to a topic that a Topic Manager can see, then the Topic Manager could modify the content.